aporeto-inc/gaia/doc/documentation.md

 ##### `POST /networkaccesspolicies`

 Creates a new network policy.
+This is depreacted in favor of networkrulesetpolicy.

 ##### `DELETE /networkaccesspolicies/:id`